About the Stephen Lawrence Research Centre

 Student work at all levels and across all faculties at DMU, from law to art, from journalism to psychology, will be inspired by the archive collection, which will open to researchers and the public as part of the launch of the centre in the spring.

-Over time, the archive will form the core of a larger collection of material related to the Stephen Lawrence case, histories of black and minority ethnic communities in Leicester, and themes of equality, social justice and diversity in contemporary society.
+Over time, the archive will form the core of a larger collection of material related to the Stephen Lawrence case, histories of Black, Asian and racially minoritised peoples in Leicester, and themes of equality, social justice and diversity in contemporary society.
 The archive will be held in the Special Collections reading room in Kimberlin Library in a climate-controlled storage facility.

 - Curate the Stephen Lawrence archive in collaboration with DMU Special Collections as an educational resource for wide-ranging audiences including academic researchers, students of all ages, and the general public